mjlemay/terminal-418-carousel/README.md

 DEVICE_NAME = terminal418 #name of the device in the device_id column (optional)
 ```

-Next, run the installer and udpate:
+Next, run the installer and update:
 ```bash
 npm install
 npx drizzle-kit generate